 - a.
 The Act: the Higher Education and Research Act (WHW: Wet op het Hoger Onderwijs en Wetenschappelijk Onderzoek) - b.
 Student: a person registered at the University for the purpose of taking course units and/or examinations leading to the conferral of a university degree - c.
 Degree programme: the Bachelor's degree programme referred to in Article 1.1 of these Regulations, comprising a coherent set of course units - d.
 Course unit: a syllabus unit or other part of the degree programme within the meaning of Article 7.3 of the Act, included in OCASYS - e.
 OCASYS: the University of Groningen's online course catalogue - f.
-ECTS credit: short for European Credit Transfer and Accumulation System credit; a credit within the meaning of the Act.
+ECTS credit: a credit within the meaning of the Act.
 The student workload of each course unit is expressed in ECTS credits, whereby 1 ECTS is equivalent to a student workload of 28 hours - g.
-Propaedeutic phase: the first 60 ECTS credits of the formal Bachelor's programme as defined in Article 7.8 of the Act
+Propaedeutic phase: the first 60 ECTS credits of the formal Bachelor's programme, as defined in Article 7.8 of the Act